 Health departments that engage new staff through the N2PH Residency Program demonstrate their commitment to workforce retention which contributes to enhanced job satisfaction, work environments, and organizational commitment.
 The resulting empowered and competent public health workforce will build a culture of health and transform communities.

-The development of N2PH is supported by the NIH CTSA at University of Wisconsin-Madison grant 1UL1TR002373 and the UW Madison School of Medicine and Public Health’s Wisconsin Partnership Program, WPP-ICTR grant #4358.
-Additional grant funding was provided by the UW School of Medicine and Public Health from the Wisconsin Partnership Program through a grant to the UW Institute for Clinical and Translational Research, the UW-Madison School of Nursing, and from Wisconsin Department of Health Services (PI: Susan Zahner).
+The development of N2PH is supported by the NIH CTSA at University of Wisconsin-Madison grant 1UL1TR002373 and the UW Madison School of Medicine and Public Health’s Wisconsin Partnership Program, the UW-Madison School of Nursing, and from Wisconsin Department of Health Services.